How to qualify as a solicitor in Scotland

 What happens after the two-year traineeship?

 At the end of the two-year period, you’ll be known as a newly qualified (NQ) solicitor.
-Some NQs choose to stay with the firm or organisation they trained with, but you’re not committed to do so – and your training organisation isn’t obligated to keep you on, either.
-Whether the training organisation is large or small, though, it will always recruit trainees with the ultimate aim of producing a well rounded, employable NQ solicitor at the end.
+Some NQs will stay on to work with the firm or organisation they trained with; however, you’ll usually need to apply for a role.
+Your employer isn’t obligated to keep you on, but also if you want to move to a different firm or organisation or work in a different area of law, you are free to do so.
+Whether the training organisation is large or small, though, it will always recruit trainees with the ultimate aim of producing a wellrounded, employable NQ at the end.

 In England and Wales, they’re known as barristers; in Scotland, they’re advocates.
 To become an advocate you need to complete a Scots law degree and the PEAT 1 diploma in professional legal practice.
 You must then begin the process of joining the Faculty of Advocates, known as ‘matriculating as an intrant’.

 The Faculty sets a list of modules to pass in order to qualify as an advocate – if these haven’t been covered by your degree, you can sit the exams through the Faculty.
 Aspiring advocates also need to have a minimum of 21 months of training with a solicitor’s office and need to pass the Faculty’s entrance exam.
 The next stage is known as ‘devilling’, the Scottish term for pupillage.
 You will be super vised throughout this by an experienced Bar member or ‘devilmaster’.
 This begins in October and lasts until June or July.
 It’s worth noting that you need to be matriculated by 31 December to take part in devilling in the following October.
 Devilling is unpaid so those considering it will need the means to support themselves for the eight months.
 This training consists of attending skills training courses and spending time with your devilmaster – attending court and meeting clients.
 Once your devilling is completed you will sit final exams before you’re able to represent clients in court.